Aeroflot Flight 5003 (1967)

 Aeroflot Flight 5003 was a Soviet domestic cargo flight that crashed during climb out on 14 January 1967.
 The Antonov An-12B was flying between Novosibirsk and Krasnoyarsk in Russia with a crew of six when it crashed.
 It was carrying industrial parts from Moscow to Khabarovsk with several intermediate stops in between, however it caught fire shortly after takeoff, resulting in a fatal accident.
 At the time Flight 5003 was being operated by Polar Aviation Management under Aeroflot.

 Aircraft and crew

 CCCP-04343, an Antonov An-12B, entered operational service with Aeroflot in 1959.
 It was flying under Aeroflot's Directorate of Polar Aviation with a six-member crew.
 The pilots were Robert Fritsevich Bernovsky and Viktor Andrekov, with Vladimir Izmailov Prokopevich serving as the flight's radio operator.
-CCCP-04343 had nearly 4400 hours on its airframe and was fitted with four Ivchenko AI-20 turboprop engines.
+CCCP-04343 had 4376 hours on its airframe and was fitted with four Ivchenko AI-20 turboprop engines.